docksal/docksal/docs/getting-started/setup.md

 <a name="updates"></a>
 ## Updates

-All Docksal components can be updates with a single command:
+All Docksal components can be updated with a single command:

 ```bash
 fin update